 In the end, the aim should be to ensure that customers receive the experience your organization would like them to have, one that builds loyalty, supports repurchase, increases loyalty and reduces customer churn and attrition.

-When it comes to the contact center, the key elements of a successful customer experience include the ease of access, or the manner in which a customer is able to obtain information, purchase products, make inquiries, complain or seek assistance in fixing a problem.
+When it comes to the contact center solutions, the key elements of a successful customer experience include the ease of access, or the manner in which a customer is able to obtain information, purchase products, make inquiries, complain or seek assistance in fixing a problem.
 Alongside the ease of access is the speed of access.
 Customers today expect high service levels, without requiring them to first jump through multiple hoops, such as repeatedly having to enter their account number or contact the center more than once to achieve resolution.
 The third aspect here lies in the quality of the interaction, which encompasses things like how easy, efficient and logical the process is.

 Once you understand this, you can get to work laying out and designing your desired customer experience roadmap.
 The first step, of course, is to know the ultimate goal you want to achieve with this roadmap.